gophergala2016/sisho/README.md

-Sisho stands for librarian.
+Sisho stands for `Librarian`.

-It generates EPUB file from git-repository, for source code reading.
+It generates `EPUB` file from git-repository, for source code reading.